beliefelicitation/beliefelicitation.github.io/paper.md

 ### Get the paper

 You can find the paper, with all the details, more results, statistical tests, and further exploration of the interfaces' performance, here: ADD LINK TO PAPER.

 ### Get the software

-Find the oTree code for each of the four interfaces here: ADD LINK TO CODE
+Find the oTree code for each of the four interfaces here: https://github.com/beliefelicitation/otree-elicitation-tool

-Try it out yourself on our oTree demo here: ADD LINK TO OTREE DEMO
+Try it out yourself on our oTree demo here: https://beliefelicitation.herokuapp.com/demo